Vedana/angular-camelia/README.md

 #### About

+Camelia provides angular complex components: grid, pager, suggest, tree.

+Some examples of Camelia usage can be found at https://github.com/Vedana/camelia-samples .

+#### Components

+Grid and pager components :

-Declare the grid component in the page :
+Declaration of a grid and pager components in a page :
 ```html

 <cm:dataGrid value="dataModel" id="myGrid" style="width: 800px; height:400px" rows="20">